|

 Fee for Unlimited Members: Included

-Further details will be provided prior to each walk.
+Further details will be provided prior to the hike.
+Hiking poles and sturdy shoes are recommended.

 This class requires additional forms.
 Review the outdoor class forms information before attending class.